What Does It Mean to Love Your Neighbor in the New Year

 First, "love your neighbor" is not a political weapon.

-Second, "love your neighbor" is not a yardstick you use to determine how others measure up.
+Second, "love your neighbor" is not a yardstick used to determine how others measure up.

-Very clearly, the statement is personal and demands an answer to this question: how do YOU love your neighbors?
+Very clearly, the statement is personal and demands an answer: how do YOU love your neighbors?
 Loving your neighbor is not a phrase meant to tear down other people.

 Third, "loving your neighbor" is not a passive idea.

 Loving your neighbor requires more than lip service.
-Anyone can say they love their neighbors behind closed doors.
-Most anyone can even claim it as a motto.
-But loving your neighbor is not a passive phrase, it is active.
+Anyone can say they love their neighbors behind closed doors, and most can even claim it as a motto.
+But loving your neighbor is not a passive phrase; it is active.

 Fourth, you are not the final judge of whether you love your neighbor.